selsec/BandAI/ReadMe.md

 I would like a way to integrate with gmail to be able to click a button on the student sheet and have it email the parent and student their current balance sheet. (this feature can be implemented later).

+Sheets that need to be created:
+Bus Roster - done
+Attendence
+Period Roster
+Attendence
+Uniform Orders